Dying patients | Medical Council of Canada

 Rationale

 Physicians frequently care for patients dying from incurable or untreatable diseases, many of which cause significant physical and psychological pain.
-The physician’s role is to address and treat symptoms as well as provide support to patients and their families.
+The physician’s role is to address and treat symptoms and provide support to patients and their families.

 Key Objectives

-Given a dying patient, the candidate will develop an appropriate palliative care plan that optimally controls pain and other symptoms, maintains human dignity, and recognizes the importance of family and social supports and the health care team’s different roles.
-The candidate must know the provisions in Canada’s law on medical assistance in dying (MAID), be prepared to discuss these provisions with patients, and act on such a request as appropriate.
+Given a dying patient, the candidate will develop an appropriate goals-of-care plan that optimally controls pain and other symptoms, maintains human dignity, and recognizes the importance of family, social supports, and the varied roles of the health care team.
+The candidate must know the provisions in Canadian law on medical assistance in dying (MAID), be prepared to discuss them with patients, and respond appropriately to such requests.

 Enabling Objectives

-Given a patient who is approaching the end of life, the candidate will
+Given a patient who is dying, the candidate will

-1. determine patient mental capacity to discuss and provide informed consent regarding end-of-life care.
-If the patient does not have the capacity to make such decisions, the candidate will determine whether the patient has made provisions for their goals of care, including designating a substitute decision-maker; and
+1. determine whether the patient has the cognitive capacity to discuss and provide informed consent for end-of-life care; if the patient does not have decision-making capacity, the candidate will determine whether advance provisions have been made for goals of care, including the designation of a substitute decision-maker; and

 2. develop an appropriate management plan, including

-1. discussing with the patient or substitute decision-maker the patient’s wishes for their care (e.g., resuscitation) at the appropriate time;
+1. discussing with the patient or substitute decision-maker the patient’s wishes for their care (e.g., full resuscitation) at the appropriate time,

-2. using pharmacologic and nonpharmacologic measures for symptom control (e.g., pain, respiratory distress, delirium, or agitation) while recognizing appropriate indications, adverse effects, and possible complications;
+2. using pharmacologic and nonpharmacologic measures for symptom control (e.g., pain, respiratory distress, delirium, agitation) while recognizing appropriate indications, adverse effects, and possible complications,

-3. providing a compassionate response to any potential request for MAID and taking appropriate next steps without discrimination (referring the patient or ensuring their access to this intervention, provided that they meet the eligibility criteria);
+3. providing a compassionate response to any request for MAID and taking appropriate steps to ensure the patient has access to this intervention if they meet the eligibility criteria (e.g., make a referral),

-4. ensuring a culturally sensitive approach to emotional, physical, and spiritual support for the patient and their family;
+4. ensuring a culturally sensitive approach to emotional, physical, and spiritual supports for the patient and their family,

 6. referring the patient to other professionals as needed.